-And towards the end of my rocking, last year, for the last six years, I’ve been rocking from morning until night because I work from home, and, I even had calluses on my knuckles, you can still kind of see them a little but they’re healing now because I haven’t rocked for 38 days.
+And towards the end of my rocking, last year, for the last six years, I have been rocking from morning until night because I work from home, and, I even had calluses on my knuckles, you can still kind of see them a little but they’re healing now because I haven’t rocked for 38 days.

 But I literally had calluses on my knuckles from rocking, putting my hands, my knuckles on the floor while it rocked and my back hurt.
 It made me more anxious around people.

 So right now I feel more confident and my self esteem is a little bit higher because I quit rocking, which is one of my biggest addictions left.
 Music was also a 40 year addiction and I’ve cut that down to half an hour a day – just a little bit of jazz, before that, I listened to 14 hours a day of music along with the 14 hours of rocking.